 “Give him an offering, my lady, for there is no greater tragedy than that of the blind man in Granada.”

 Just one of the many quotations, poems and songs about this wondrous city of Granada, set in Andalucía in southern Spain.
-A walkable city, the magical and romantic Alhambra palace presides over a warren of ancient streets, from the labyrinthine Albaicín that runs from Plaza Nueva to Sacromonte Abbey (worth the climb or the €1.20 bus to the top for the view alone)
+A walkable city, in Granada the magical and romantic Alhambra palace presides over a warren of ancient streets, including the labyrinthine Albaicín that runs from Plaza Nueva to Sacromonte Abbey (worth the climb or the €1.20 bus to the top for the view alone).

-Jewish, Moorish, Christian, the melting pot of Granada’s history shows like a slipped petticoat at every turn and corner, in its architecture, art, music, and atmosphere.
-Hear the work of Paco de Lucía from street guitarists, the thunderous pound and passion of street flamenco, listen carefully for the whisper of the ghost of Federico García Lorca.
-Enjoy the tasty and plentiful tapas – traditionally served free with your drink – but most of all, savour Granada, a most magical city for a first time visitor.
-Be warned, once it has weaved its Spanish spell, Granada is always a city to return to.
+Jewish, Moorish, Christian: the melting pot of Granada’s history shows like a slipped petticoat at every turn, in its architecture, art, music, and atmosphere.
+Hear the work of Paco de Lucía from street guitarists, the thunderous pound and passion of street flamenco.
+Listen carefully for the whisper of the ghost of Federico García Lorca.
+Enjoy the tasty and plentiful tapas – traditionally served free with your drink – but most of all, savour Granada, a most magical city for a first-time visitor.
+Be warned, once it has woven its Spanish spell, Granada is always a city to return to.

 Sam and Erica of The Manini Experience have a very different idea of paradise for a trip of a lifetime:

 Iceland is paradise.
 Not the paradise one usually envisions when hearing that word.
-It’s not full of palm trees, or crystal blue waters, or white sand beaches.
-Rather, it’s home to film-worthy landscapes, black sand beaches, copious amounts of waterfalls, the aurora borealis, and even elves!
+It’s not full of palm trees, or crystal blue waters, or white-sand beaches.
+Rather, it’s home to film-worthy landscapes, black sand beaches, numerous waterfalls, the aurora borealis, and even elves!

 Carole Terwilliger Meyers of Travels with Carole suggests London is the place for the trip of a lifetime: